Tourist attraction: Novelty attractions

-Novelty attractions are oddities such as the "biggest ball of twine" in Cawker City, Kansas, the Corn Palace in Mitchell, South Dakota, or Carhenge in Alliance, Nebraska, where old cars serve in the place of stones in a replica of Stonehenge.
-Novelty attractions are not limited to the American Midwest, but are part of Midwestern culture.
+Novelty attractions are oddities such as the 'Big Pineapple' in Queensland, Australia and 'Carhenge' in Nebraska, USA.
+The uniqueness of these locations is an efficient way in bringing attention to small towns or businesses, as a result of a tourist's psychological desire for new experiences.
+Novelty attractions are a subset of American Midwestern culture.

 Tourist destination

 The Yosemite Park and Curry Company marketed Yosemite as a tourist destination for motorists after automobiles were legalized in the park.

 A tourist destination is a city, town, or other area that is significantly dependent on revenues from tourism, or "a country, state, region, city, or town which is marketed or markets itself as a place for tourists to visit".
 It may contain one or more tourist attractions and possibly some "tourist traps".
 Fátima town, for example, is a popular tourist destination in Portugal.
 Siem Reap town is a popular tourist destination in Cambodia, mainly owing to its proximity to the Angkor temples.
 The Loire valley, the third tourist destination in France, is a good example of a region marketed and branded as a place for tourists to visit, mainly known for its Châteaux of the Loire valley.

 A tropical island resort is an island or archipelago that depends on tourism as its source of revenue.
 The Bahamas in the Caribbean, Bali in Indonesia, Phuket in Thailand, Hawaii in the United States, Fiji in the Pacific, and Santorini and Ibiza in the Mediterranean are examples of popular island resorts.

 France, the United States, and Spain were the three most popular international destinations in 2017.
 The total number of international travelers arriving in those countries was about 234 million, contributing 8.9%, 7.7%, and 14.9%, respectively, to the total GDP of those countries.

 Although some years back, Africa was lean on tourism, the continent is currently regarded as the second fastest growing tourism region with over 67 million tourists visits to Africa in 2018.
 Ethiopia, with a growth rate of 48.6% in 2018, is at the top of the list of African tourist centers.
 Other tourist locations in Africa include Cape Town, South Africa, Giza Necropolis, Egypt, The Maasai Mara National Reserve, Kenya, Victoria Falls, Zimbabwe and Zambia.

 From the tourism industry supply perspective, a destination is usually defined by a geo-political boundary, and destination marketing is most commonly funded by governments.
 From the traveler perspective, a destination might be perceived quite differently.